The person at the center of this case

 Panilag is the alleged one-time top church administrator in the United States who oversaw the collection of financial data from church operations around the globe.
 Panilag was indicted for conspiracy by a federal grand jury in the United States District Court for the Central District of California, Santa Ana, California, and on November 10, 2021, a federal warrant was issued for her arrest.

-A federal grand jury in the United States District Court for the Central District of California issued a warrant for Helen Panilag's arrest for conspiracy related to labor trafficking.
+A federal warrant was issued for Helen Panilag's arrest by a federal grand jury in the U.S. District Court for the Central District of California following her indictment for conspiracy related to labor trafficking.